OLD WORLD CAMELS

 NEW WORLD CAMELIDS

-The Cama is a camel/llama hybrid bred by scientists who wanted to see how closely related the parent species were.
-The Dromedary Camel is six times the weight of a Llama, hence artificial insemination was required to impregnate the Llama female (Llama male to Dromedary female have proven unsuccessful).
+Dromedary camel (Camelus dromedaries) x Guanaco (Lama guanicoe) or its domesticated form the Llama (Lama glama) has twice formed hybrids called “camas” by artificial insemination (a male Dromedary is 6 times the size of a female guanaco).
+Despite the gestation mismatch - guanaco pregnancy lasts 11 months, dromedary pregnancy lasts 13 months - two female hybrids were created.
+The Cama was bred by scientists who wanted to see how closely related the parent species were.
 Though born even smaller than a Llama calf, the Cama had the short ears and long tail of a camel, no hump and Llama-like cloven hooves rather than the Dromedary-like pads.
+When mature, they had the muzzle and pelt of a New World camel and lacked a hump, but the deep voice of the Old World Dromedary.
 At four years old, the Cama became sexually mature and interested in Llama and Guanaco females.

 A second Cama (female) has since been produced using artificial insemination.